netdata-be/loxone/weatherservice/README.md

 Note: once you have it in the loxplan it will port through all updates etc.

+# Developer documentation #

+Here you can find all dev related stuff I could find on the NET

+## Small things to note ##

+  * Time values are indicated in seconds since 1.1.2009 0 UTC clock. ( 1230768000 in epoch )
+  * An integer has 32 bits, little-endian.
+  * Outputs with printf will be written to the log window of Loxone Config.

 ## setweatherdata ##

     int setweatherdata(int type,unsigned int time,float value);

 Type |Description                    | Extra info